XYZ-qiyh/visualization_tools/README.md

 ### Visualization in python(Vip)
 ### Some Useful Scripts for Visualization in Python

-1. concatenate images using opencv-python
+1. an example of `cv2.applyColorMap`

-2. example of `cv2.applyColorMap`
+2. concatenate images using opencv-python

-3. draw_bbox using opencv-python
+3. draw bounding box using opencv-python

 4. python to html(static) using `pml`